ProbablyNotArtyom/GeckOS-V2/doc/embedded.md

 counting the possible use of PCBUF by fork and devcmd.
 1k RAM total should now be sufficient for simple applications.

-Using the PCBUF without locking with a semaphore should be handled with care, however.
+**Using the PCBUF without locking with a semaphore should be handled with care**, however.